echaya/SiteRepo/site/pack/deps/opt/blink.cmp/doc/configuration/reference.md

   -- When false, will not show the completion window automatically when in a snippet show_in_snippet = true,

+  -- When true, will show completion window after backspacing show_on_backspace = false,

+  -- When true, will show completion window after backspacing into a keyword show_on_backspace_in_keyword = false,

+  -- When true, will show the completion window after accepting a completion and then backspacing into a keyword show_on_backspace_after_accept = true,

+  -- When true, will show the completion window after entering insert mode and backspacing into keyword show_on_backspace_after_insert_enter = true,

   -- When true, will show the completion window after typing any of alphanumerics, `-` or `_` show_on_keyword = true,

   -- When true, will show the completion window after typing a trigger character show_on_trigger_character = true,

+  -- When true, will show the completion window after entering insert mode show_on_insert = false,

   -- LSPs can indicate when to show the completion window via trigger characters -- however, some LSPs (i.e. tsserver) return characters that would essentially